 - What do you consider to be the pillars of a happy life—these, or any others?

 - What flow activities do you enjoy that you could engage in today?

-Please share your own thoughts, lessons extracted from your journey, how you live a happy life, and any inspiring stories with me in the comments.
+Please share your thoughts on living a happy life, lessons extracted from your journey, how you retain a sense of internal peace and power regardless of what happens to occur, and any helpful or hopeful stories with me in the comments.

 Encourage someone else to live a happy life; share this post and be a ray of sunshine for them.